Symbiote (comics): Ultimate Marvel

-In the Ultimate Marvel universe, the Venom suit is a man-made creation born of an experiment by Richard Parker and Edward Brock Sr., who were hoping to develop a protoplasmic cure for severe illnesses.
-Bolivar Trask, who was funding the research, intended to weaponize it.
-It used Richard's DNA as the starting base; thus, himself and Peter are "related" to it.
+In the Ultimate Marvel universe, Venom was created by Richard Parker and Edward Brock Sr., who were hoping to develop a protoplasmic cure for severe illnesses.
+Venom used Richard's DNA as the starting base; thus, himself and Peter are "related" to it.
 When bonding to a host, the organic matter that comprises the suit envelops the host, regardless of resistance, and temporarily blinds it, before encasing itself in a hard casing, similar to a pupa.
 When the host emerges, the suit then shifts its appearance and function to assist its host, such as creating eyes for it to see through; if bonded with an incompatible host, it tries to take it over, inducing a homicidal rage in the suit's attempt to feed itself.
 When bonded with a host and forcibly removed, the suit leaves trace amounts of itself in their bloodstream, which attracts other samples of Venom and allows it to overload Peter's spider-sense.
-In the video game Ultimate Spider-Man, absorbing the trace amounts in Peter's blood allowed Eddie to take complete control of the suit, giving him a greater ability to talk and adorning him with a spider symbol on his chest.
+Venom's only known weakness is electricity.